|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 When a plasma of charged particles orbits a rotating black hole, it creates a strong poloidal magnetic field by rotating toroidal currents flowing in the equatorial plane.
-The entrainment of space and magnetic field lines by the rotation of a black hole then induces a powerful electric generatorin the form of a stream of charged particles.
+The entrainment of space, and thus of magnetic field lines by the rotation of a black hole (magnetic power lines twist into a spiral), then induces an intense electric field, acting on the charged plasma particles in the direction along the axis of rotation of the black hole.
+It accelerates these particles at relativistic speeds - a powerful electric generator is formated in the form of a stream of charged particles.
 Some of them enter orbits with negative energy in the ergosphere and fall into a black hole, while the extracted energy strengthens the electromagnetic field.
 Other charged particles are then electromagnetically accelerated by the extracted rotational energy and transfer this energy to the plasma in the jets by magnetohydrodynamic effects.
-Such a " gravito-magnetic dynamo ", driven by the rotation of a black hole, could supply a considerable amount of energy to the jets from the accretion disk.
+Such a "gravito-magnetic dynamo", driven by the rotation of a black hole, could supply a considerable amount of energy to the jets from the accretion disk.

 motion of particles in the field of a rotating black hole

-For the coefficients at individual powers of energy E (which are functions of the place and parameters of the test particle and the black hole), we introduce the notation
+For the coefficients at individual powers of energy E (which are functions of the place and parameters of the test particle and the black hole), introduces the designation :

 The above equation then has the form